 Moments of Personal Loss

 Have you ever experienced a personal loss?
-How did you cope?
-Did you naturally go through the 7 stages of grief: shock, denial, anger, bargaining, depression, testing, and acceptance?
-Are you currently in any of these stages?
-How do you think that you use loss as an opportunity to draw closer to God?
+How do you cope when faced with loss?
+How can you use loss as an opportunity to draw closer to God?

 Let's explore this topic together in today's devotional:

 I was working with a client on a very tough situation that dealt with a loss.
 The client began to cry and then said, “I know you are not supposed to cry in business, but…” Most people believe that “grown men don’t cry” – and especially not in business.
-As a result of this myth, both men and women entrepreneurs work very hard not to show their emotions, and especially not their tears, as it is viewed as a sign of weakness.
+As a result, both men and women entrepreneurs work very hard not to show emotions, and especially not tears as it is viewed as a sign of weakness.

-“Jesus wept.”
-How did that comfort those who were looking to Him for help?
-I’m sure as people saw Jesus weeping, they began to think, “Oh man, we are doomed.
+“Jesus weeps.”
+How will that comfort those who are looking to Him for help?
+I’m sure as people saw Jesus weeping, they began to think; “Oh man, we are doomed.
 If He cannot help us then who can?”

 Moments of personal loss are those times when we lose someone or something dear to us.
-It could be a loved one who passes away, a key employee or partner that must move on, a business that is facing bankruptcy, or a major contract/project that seems to have taken the wrong turn.
+It could be a loved one who passes away, a key employee or partner that must move on, a business that is facing bankruptcy, a major contract or a project that seems to have taken the wrong turn.
 During these moments there is a sense of despair, deep hurt, and we don’t know what to do.
 We really loved that person; we poured our hearts into that business or project.
 What will we do now?

 These are defining moments for the entrepreneur or the leader.
 These are moments that shape your character and how you handle them determines who you are and where you place your trust.
 How should you handle loss?
 Let’s review how Jesus handled His loss so we can learn from Him how we can handle ours.

-Of course, God is not always going to bring back to you everything you lose or restore every loss you experience, but He will always comfort you and bring you into an even greater place.
+Of course God is not always going to bring back to you everything you lose or restore every loss you experience, but He will always comfort you and bring you into an even greater place.
 He will always work it together for your good as long as you are working according to His purpose.
-Some losses are opportunities for God to draw you closer to Himself because “that thing” or “that person” was standing between you and God.
+Some losses are opportunities for God to draw you closer to Himself because "that thing" or "that person" stood between you and God.